ska-telescope/ska-itf-te/docs/src/testing.rst

 firmware version reported at active slot on the talon board has the same Major.Minor version of the fpga_bitstream version reported in talondx_boardmap.json of the deployed CBF engineering console.
-Bitstream checksum compatibility test checks that the MD5 checksum of the processing bitstream rpd in the engineering console PVC matches the checksum (hash) reported by the talon board for the active slot.
+Bitstream checksum compatibility test checks that the MD5 checksum of the processing bitstream raw programming data (RPD) file in the engineering console PVC matches the checksum (hash) reported by the talon board for the active slot.

 The following environment variables are used to configure the test: